MacJediWizard/Jamf-Silent-macOS-Upgrade-Scheduler/README.md

 The wrapper script includes built-in locking mechanisms to prevent simultaneous executions.
 However, when deployed as a Jamf policy, additional safeguards are recommended to prevent Jamf from triggering the policy multiple times while it's still running (in "Pending" state).

-### Option 1: Smart Group Exclusion (Recommended)
+### Smart Group Exclusion with Extension Attribute

-This Jamf-native solution automatically excludes computers from the policy scope while the script is running.
+This Jamf-native solution automatically excludes computers from the policy scope while the script is running, without requiring any modifications to the wrapper script.

 **Step 1: Create Extension Attribute**